Bounded Synthesis of Resilient Supervisors: System Setup and Problem Formulation

-{\bf Successful Attacker}: To specify in a general manner what strings can cause damages, in this work we use a complete finite state automaton $H=(W, \Sigma, \chi, w_0, W_m)$~\cite{Lin2018} to facilitate the expression of the property $\neg \Phi_{safe}$ (cf. Section~\ref{sec: MI}).
-Intuitively, $\Phi_{safe}$ states\footnote{$H$ is referred to as a damage automaton and each string $s\in L_m(H)$ is said to be a damage-inflicting string~\cite{Lin2018}.} that ``each string $s \in L_m(H)$ cannot be generated in the attacked closed-loop system"~\cite{Lin2018}.
-In the special case of state avoidance property, we can get rid of $H$ and introduce the set $Q_{bad} \subseteq Q$ of bad states to avoid in the plant $G$.
-Without loss of generality, we make the assumption that each $w \in W_m$ is a sink state, i.e., $\forall \sigma \in \Sigma, w \in W_m, \chi(w, \sigma)=w$.
-Intuitively, this means that damage is never recoverable.
-Furthermore, we can assume $|W_m|=1$, i.e., there is only one sink state, without loss of generality.
-Let $H=(W, \Sigma, \chi, w_0, \{w_m\})$ in the rest.
+{\bf Damage Automaton}: To specify what strings can constitute damages, we adopt a complete finite state automaton $H=(W, \Sigma, \chi, w_0, \{w_m\})$ with $w_m$ being a sink state, i.e., $\forall \sigma \in \Sigma, \chi(w_m, \sigma)=w_m$, which is referred to as the damage automaton~\cite{Lin2018, LZS19, LS20}.
+In particular, each string $s \in L_m(H)$ is a damage-inflicting string which the attacker would like the attacked closed-loop system to generate.
+We remark that, in the special case of enforcing the state avoidance property on $G$ for the closed-loop system under attack, we could get rid of $H$ and introduce the set $Q_{bad} \subseteq Q$ of bad states to avoid in the plant $G$.
+Intuitively, we use $H$ to specify $\neg \Phi_{safe}$.

-To track the executions of the attacked closed-loop system w.r.t. $H$, we synchronize $\circ(A, S, G)$ with $H$ using synchronous product operation to obtain